tiangolo/active-window/README.md

 //Get the current active window var monitorProcess = monitor.getActiveWindow(callback);

-// After some time, or right before closing your app,
+// If you used -1 in the "repeats" parameter (infinity), after some time
-// you might want to kill the subprocess monitorProcess.kill();
+// or right before closing your app, you might want to kill the subprocess monitorProcess.kill();

 ```